-Work Location: Work from Home or Office for Your Day - TRAVEL REQUIRED within Hennepin and Ramsey counties.
+Work Location: Work from Home or Office for Your Day

 As a Care Coordinator - SNBC, you will be responsible to coordinate services across the continuum of care to assist members with recovery and resiliency as they work to address their complex physical health conditions, mental health conditions, substance use disorders (SUD), and social service needs.
 Collaborate with members and providers to engage, assess, develop, implement, coordinate, monitor and evaluate member centered care plans for identified needs.
-Refer members to providers, county, and community agencies, and coordinate care with those same providers and agencies.
+Refer members to providers, county and community agencies, and coordinate care with those same providers and agencies.
 Partner with the agencies to coordinate the provision of services for UCare members, including such things as establishing a primary care clinic, helping to facilitate care conferences as needed, and to assess and evaluate what combination of services is going to uniquely meet the members' needs.

 • Provide member centered in-person and telephonic care coordination for members with mental health, SUD and medical conditions that focuses on recovery and resiliency for all UCare SNBC product lines (integrated and non-integrated).

 • Engage members in ongoing care coordination using evidence-based, member centered practices including Motivational Interviewing and Trauma Informed Care.

 • Conduct in-person and telephonic assessments to identify individual needs including addressing social determinant of health needs and actively linking members to appropriate resources available in their community.
 Appropriately utilize interpreter services.
 Identify and monitor member needs, including needed preventive medical care, and significant changes in condition which may warrant early intervention.